microsoft/GraphEngine/doc/DataAccess/InvertedIndex.md

 field we are going to query against: _Index.root.leaf.data_ identifies the `data` field in the `leaf` struct within the root cell.
-`Index.SubstringQuery(Index.root.leaf.data, "query string")` returns a list of cell Ids.
+`Index.SubstringQuery(Index.root.leaf.data, "query string")` returns a list of cell ids.
 Each root.leaf.data field of the corresponding cells contains the "query string".

 The method _Index.SubstringQuery_ also accepts a sequence of query strings.